SimonHarte/SpartanGrid/README.md

 @include grid-bundle($grid-config);
 ```

-> In the case of named parameters and a config map you could even omit settings you don't need to change and rely on the grid's defaults, i.e. (width: 100%, gutter: 0, cells: 12)
+> In the case of named parameters and a config map you could even omit settings you don't need to change and rely on the grid's defaults, i.e. (width: 100%, gutter: 0, cells: 12).

 #### Grid and Gutter Types

 The grid and gutter type depend solely on the unit of the value you have given.
 If you define your grid width as `100%` the grid will naturally use fluid percentage values, while it will
-use fixed pixel values if you define it for example as `940px`.
+use fixed pixel values if you define it as e.g. `940px`.
 This counts for the gutter as well since grid and gutter types can be defined completely independently.

-> You can easily calculate a relative percentage gutter from other values with a built-in function: `percentage(20px / 940px)`
+> You can easily calculate a relative percentage gutter from other values with a built-in function: `percentage(20px / 940px)`.

 ### Grid Classes and Mixins

 Spartan generates grid classes according to your configuration,
-but instead of applying these classes you can also use similar named mixins to apply the grid in your css.
+but instead of applying these classes you can also use corresponding mixins to apply the grid in your css.

-**CSS**
+**Classes**

 ```css
 .g-span-{cells}